Authentication Methods

 http://{host}:{port}/?activeAuth=oauth2&tenantCode={tenantCode}#/

-In scenarios where users use the HENGSHI system in a browser and there is only one authentication method, they only need to configure the corresponding authentication method and select it.
+When users use the HENGSHI system in a browser and there is only one authentication method available, they only need to configure the corresponding authentication method and select it.

 iframe Embedding HENGSHI Pages Scenario

-Users may directly use the HENGSHI SENSE system in a browser to create applications and then embed HENGSHI visualization pages into their systems using iframe, achieving single sign-on (SSO).
+Users may directly use the HENGSHI SENSE system in a browser to create applications and then embed the HENGSHI visualization pages into their own systems using iframe, achieving single sign-on (SSO).

 In this scenario, using OAuth2 as an example:

-When users use the HENGSHI SENSE system in a browser for visualization and embed the visualization pages via iframe, both actions achieve single sign-on through the user's OAuth Server.
+When users use the HENGSHI SENSE system in a browser to create visualizations and embed visualization pages via iframe, both are implemented through the user's OAuth Server for single sign-on.
 In this case, you only need to configure the OAuth authentication method, set

 reloadUser